5 Gold Rings: Series 1

 Each completed question increases the team's bank by one level (£1,000, £2,500, £5,000, £10,000, £25,000).
-One team plays all five rounds before the other takes a turn.
+The team begins with five rings and loses one for every unsuccessful placement.
+One team plays at a time and can only move on to the next round by completing the current one; their turn ends when they have either completed the fifth round or lost all their rings.
 The maximum potential bank is £25,000, obtained by completing all five rounds.

 Series 2 to Series 4

-Each team has a turn in every round, and successful completions add a set amount to the bank that increases from one round to the next (£1,000, £2,500, £5,000, £7,500, £10,000).
+Each team has one turn in every round, and successful completions add a set amount to the bank that increases from one round to the next (£1,000, £2,500, £5,000, £7,500, £10,000).
 In addition, if one team misses a question, the opponents can steal the money at stake by correctly re-positioning the ring within 15 seconds.

 The maximum potential bank is £52,000, obtainable if one team completes all five rounds and steals all available money from the opponents.

 Final

-The team with the higher bank has control of a question; if the teams are tied, a coin toss decides control.
-The final question is always a memory question except in the second and sixth episodes of the first series which were prediction questions.
-After hearing the question, the team may either play it or pass it to the opponents.
-Each team is given one ring, with the larger one going to the leaders; in case of a tie, both teams receive identical rings.
+The team with the higher bank is given control for this round; in the event of a tie, a coin toss decides control.
+One final question is presented, and the team in control may either play it or pass to the opponents.
+Each team is given one ring, with the larger one going to the leaders, and the smaller one going to the losers after 5 rounds.
+In case of a tie, both teams receive identical rings.

 One member of the team playing the question has 30 seconds to place the ring as instructed.
-If they succeed, the team win their entire bank and the opponents win nothing.
-If they fail, the opponents win their own bank instead.
+If succeed, they will win their entire bank and the opponents get nothing.
+If they fail, they will get nothing and the opponents win their own bank instead.